-Stress echocardiography, also called an echocardiography stress test or stress echo, is a procedure used to determine how well your heart and blood vessels are working.
+A stress echocardiography, also called an echocardiography stress test or stress echo, is a procedure that determines how well your heart and blood vessels are working.

-You will be asked to exercise on a treadmill or stationary bike while doctors monitor your blood pressure and heart rhythm.
-When your heart rate reaches peak levels, the doctor will take ultrasound images of your heart to determine whether your heart muscles are receiving enough blood and oxygen while you exercise.
+During a stress echocardiography, you’ll exercise on a treadmill or stationary bike while your doctor monitors your blood pressure and heart rhythm.
+When your heart rate reaches peak levels, your doctor will take ultrasound images of your heart to determine whether your heart muscles are getting enough blood and oxygen while you exercise.

-Your doctor may order a stress echocardiography test if you have chest pain and he or she suspects it is due to coronary artery disease or a myocardial infarction (heart attack).
-This test is also used for patients in cardiac rehabilitation to determine how much exercise their bodies can tolerate safely.
+Your doctor may order a stress echocardiography test if you have chest pain that they think is due to coronary artery disease or a myocardial infarction, which is a heart attack.
+This test also determines how much exercise you can safely tolerate if you’re in cardiac rehabilitation.
 The test can also determine how well treatments such as bypass grafting, angioplasty, or anti-anginal or antiarrhythmic medications are working.

-This test is usually done in an echocardiography laboratory (echo lab), but can also be performed in a doctor’s office or other medical setting.
+This test usually occurs in an echocardiography laboratory, or echo lab, but it can also occur in your doctor’s office or other medical setting.
 It normally takes between 45 and 60 minutes.

 - Make sure not to eat or drink anything for three to four hours before the test.

-- If you are a smoker, do not smoke on the day of the test because nicotine can interfere with your heart rate.
+- Don’t smoke on the day of the test because nicotine can interfere with your heart rate.

-- Do not drink coffee or take any medications that contain caffeine without consulting your doctor.
+- Don’t drink coffee or take any medications that contain caffeine without checking with your doctor.

 - If you take medications, ask your doctor whether you should take them on the day of the test.
-Certain heart medications (such as beta-blockers, isosorbide dinitrate, isosorbide mononitrate, and nitroglycerin) should not be taken before the test.
+You shouldn’t take certain heart medications, such as beta-blockers, isosorbide dinitrate, isosorbide mononitrate, and nitroglycerin, before the test.
 Let your doctor know if you take medication to control diabetes as well.

 - Wear comfortable, loose-fitting clothes.
-Since you will be required to exercise, make sure to wear good walking or running shoes.
+Since you will exercise, make sure to wear good walking or running shoes.

-Your doctor will need to see how your heart functions while you are at rest to get an accurate idea of how it is working.
-The doctor will begin by placing 10 electrodes (small, sticky patches) on your chest that are connected to an electrocardiograph (ECG).
+Your doctor will need to see how your heart functions while you’re at rest to get an accurate idea of how it’s working.
+Your doctor will begin by placing 10 small, sticky patches called electrodes on your chest.
+The electrodes connect to an electrocardiograph (ECG).
 The ECG will measure your heart’s electrical activity, especially the rate and regularity of your heartbeats.
-You will likely have your blood pressure taken throughout the test as well.
+You’ll likely have your blood pressure taken throughout the test as well.

-Next, you will lie on your side and the doctor will do a resting echocardiogram, or ultrasound, of your heart.
-He or she will apply a special gel to your skin and then use a device called a transducer, which emits sound waves to create images of your heart’s movement and internal structures.
+Next, you’ll lie on your side and your doctor will do a resting echocardiogram, or ultrasound, of your heart.
+They’ll apply a special gel to your skin and then use a device called a transducer.
+This device emits sound waves to create images of your heart’s movement and internal structures.

-As soon as the clinician tells you to stop exercising, he or she will perform another ultrasound.
+As soon as your doctor tells you to stop exercising, they’ll perform another ultrasound.
 This is to take more images of your heart working under stress.
-You will then have a cool-down period when you can walk around slowly so that your heart rate can return to normal.
-The clinician will monitor your ECG, heart rate, and blood pressure until the levels return to normal.
+You’ll then have time to cool down.
+You can walk around slowly so that your heart rate can return to normal.
+Your doctor will monitor your ECG, heart rate, and blood pressure until the levels return to normal.

-Abnormal test results may mean that your heart is not pumping blood effectively because there is a blockage in your blood vessels, or that your heart has been damaged by a heart attack.
+Abnormal test results may mean that your heart isn’t pumping blood effectively because there’s a blockage in your blood vessels.
+Another reason could be that a heart attack damaged your heart.

 Diagnosing coronary artery disease and assessing your risk for heart attacks early on can help prevent future complications.
 This test can also help determine if your current cardiac rehabilitation plan is working for you.